abdessalemmami/Facial-Expressions-Recognition/README.md

 ## Approach

 To categorize emotions, we repose our work on the discrete emotional model proposed by Ekman.
 The model identifies six basic emotion states: Surprise, Anger, Disgust, Happiness, Sadness, and Fear.
-Those six emotions are universally and biologically experienced by all humans and widely accepted as such in the community.
+"Those six emotions are universally and biologically experienced by all humans and widely accepted as such in the community" [1].
 We also add a neutral state to the list to identify the non-emotional state.
 **Preprocessing**
 Before feeding the images to the neural network, we perform the following preprocessing steps :
 - Clean labels' files of the two datasets, and join them.